PoliciesOfficial policies of Tau Beta Sigma.

 Kappa Kappa Psi and Tau Beta Sigma expressly prohibit discrimination by any component part of the Fraternity or Sorority or by any person acting on behalf of the organizations on the basis of race, ethnicity, color, national origin, sex, ability status, religion, age, marital status, veteran status, gender identity, gender expression, or sexual orientation.

 All members of Kappa Kappa Psi and Tau Beta Sigma must comply with all federal, state, provincial, and local laws and campus policy as it relates to firearms, explosives, or other incendiary devices.
 Firearms, explosives, or other incendiary devices are prohibited from all chapter activities or events.

-No chapter, colony, student member, membership candidate or alumnus of Kappa Kappa Psi or Tau Beta Sigma shall conduct nor condone hazing activities.
+No chapter, petitioning group, student member, membership candidate or alumnus of Kappa Kappa Psi or Tau Beta Sigma shall conduct nor condone hazing activities.
 Permission or approval by a person being hazed is not a defense.
 The term “hazing” means any intentional, knowing, or reckless act committed by a person, whether individually or in concert with other persons, against any individual or group of individuals, regardless of affiliation, whether or not committed on campus property, for the purpose of recruiting, joining, initiating, admitting, affiliating, or for the purpose of retaining membership in an organization that causes an individual or group of individuals to do any of the following, but not limited to the following regardless of a person’s willingness to participate: